-Journey into some of India’s most wild & remote regions… visit its word-famous landmarks…dine on delicious cuisine as diverse as the country itself.
+Journey into some of India’s most wild & remote regions… visit its world-famous landmarks…dine on delicious cuisine as diverse as the country itself.

 Our tour begins in the vibrant city of Delhi, where we’ll bird urban greenspaces and visit its famous markets, then have our first taste of authentic Indian Cuisine at one of the city’s finest restaurants.
 Next, we’ll head south to Agra, where we’ll visit the most majestic monument to love in the world: the Taj Mahal.
 We will learn its fabled history as we tour the grounds, then visit the nearby Red Fort.
 From here we head to Bharatpur, to bird one of the most significant wetlands in all of Asia, found within Keoladeo National Park.
 A few of the birds we could see here include the White-throated King Fisher, Imperial Eagle and the Indian Courser.
 The Sarus and Brolga Cranes are also targets when visiting these world-class wetlands.